-Warning banners can be configured by using /etc/motd, /etc/issue, and /etc/issue.net files. /etc/motd is used to display banner after login, /etc/issue is used to display banner prior to local login and /etc/issue.net is used to display banner prior to remote login.
+Warning banners can be configured by using /etc/motd, /etc/issue, and /etc/issue.net files. /etc/motd is used to display the banner after login, /etc/issue is used to display the banner prior to local login, and /etc/issue.net is used to display the banner prior to remote login.

 (9) Take Backup Regularly

 This is the most crucial step in case of any failure.
-Ensure proper policy for regular backup should be available and implement it by the system administrator.
+Ensure proper policy for regular backup should be available and implemented it by the system administrator.

-(10) Check logs are configured correctly and logs should be review regularly
+(10) Check logs are configured correctly and logs should be reviewed regularly

 Configure the storage requirements for audit logs, login and logout events, deletion of the log after size, unsuccessful unauthorized file access, session initiation information, etc. according to requirements stated in the policy.